Inflectra/rapise-dynamics365-samples/D365SalesRvlFramework/README.md

 1. ChangeArea

+Note: test cases are implemented as Sub Tests and should share objects and user-defined code with the parent test.

 ### Usage of Actions

 To use RVL-based action in RVL of a test case choose `Functions` as Object and `Run` as action.
 Specify low-level action name in `name` parameter.